anoob09/cloud-application/README.md

   7. emotion/styled (for writing css within js and styling inner elements from Material UI components)

 In this project, I have focused more on the functionality and code instead of styling because it was taking longer then expected.
 The website is pretty responsive as well for all screen sizes.
+Note: I had to remvoe Redux Saga since it felt like overkill for a simple task.